felixge/godrone/docs/faq.rst

   <http://nodecopter.com/>`_.
 * Improved HTML client, e.g. usability, design, graphs, WebGL, support for mobile devices
+* More aggresive flight, faster vertical speed, and additional tricks.
 * GPS support, including the ability to plan missions in the HTML client on a map
 * 3G support, to allow controlling the drone over cellular networks
-* Education applications. e.g. a specialized HTML client to demonstrate quadcopter physics
+* Education, e.g. a specialized HTML client to demonstrate quadcopter physics
+* Research, GoDrone could make it incredible easy and cheap to reproduce quadcopter research anywhere in the world.
 * Support for uploading JavaScript scripts that run on the drone and allow users to create simple applications.
 * Mounting the AR Drone electronics on custom frames, attaching custom sensors,